Deltares/QGIS-Tim/docs/installation.rst

   as `rasterio` and `geopandas` instead of QGIS functions.
 The utilities it provides can be used independently of QGIS, in a fully scripted workflow.

 A modern (>=3.0) QGIS installation is required.
-A basic QGIS installation (as can be gotten `here <https://qgis.org/en/site/>`_) suffices to run the plugin, but will not suffice for full development capabilities (see section below).
+A basic QGIS installation (as can be gotten `here <https://qgis.org/en/site/>`_) suffices to run the plugin, but will not suffice for full development capabilities, see the Developer Documentation.
 When downloading, choose the Standalone installer, currently version 3.16.

 QGIS comes with its own Python installation and interpreter.
 This installation does not provide a package manager such as